What does it mean to mention the best restaurants in downtown Vancouver?

 Our mild climate means Vancouverites have access to stunning ingredients year round.
 So why not indulge in a culinary tour of BC where the public transport is your tastebuds?

 Set in the Fairmont Waterfront Hotel, Botanist’s impressive dining room includes its own garden with over 50 local varieties of plants.
+It’s the best restaurant in downtown Vancouver, in my opinion.

 Dishes like the olive oil poached halibut with konbu and fresh legumes and the wagyu cap coulotte with bone marrow and ratatouille masterfully show off our local ingredients.